Gender disparities in health: International states of gender disparities in health

-Women in South-East Asia often find themselves in subordinate positions of power and dependency on their male counterparts-regarding cultural, economics, and societal relations.
-Because there is a limited level of control and access granted to women in this region, the capability for daughters to counteract generational biases regarding gender specific roles are highly limited.
+Women in South-East Asia often find themselves in subordinate positions of power and dependency on their male counterparts regarding cultural, economic, and societal relations.
+Because there is a limited level of control and access granted to women in this region, the capability of daughters to counteract generational biases regarding gender-specific roles is highly limited.
 In contrast to many other industrialised countries, life expectancy is equal or shorter for women in this region, with the probability of surviving the first five years of life for women equal to or smaller than that of males.

-A potential explanation as to why there are disparate difference in health status and access between genders is due to an unbalanced sex ratio-for example, the Indian subcontinent has a ratio of 770 women per 1000 men.
-Neglect of female children, limited or poor access to health care, sex selective abortions, and reproductive mortality are all additional reasons as to why there is a severe inequity between genders.
-Education and increased socioeconomical independency are projected to assist in the leveling of health-care access between the genders, but there are sociocultural circumstances and attitudes concerning the prioritization of males over females that stagnates progress.
+A potential explanation as to why there are disparate differences in health status and access between genders is due to an unbalanced sex ratio-for example, the Indian subcontinent has a ratio of 770 women per 1000 men.
+Neglect of female children, limited or poor access to health care, sex-selective abortions, and reproductive mortality are all additional reasons why there is a severe inequity between genders.
+Education and increased socioeconomical independency is projected to assist in the leveling of healthcare access between the genders, but there are sociocultural circumstances and attitudes concerning the prioritization of males over females that stagnate progress.
 Sri Lanka has repeatedly been identified as a role model of sorts for other nations within this region, as there are minimal differences in health, educational, and employment levels between genders.